 As a member of the Percussive Arts Society, Justin has published articles in Percussive Notes, the official research journal of the Percussive Arts Society, and currently serves on the University Pedagogy Committee.
 He presided as chair of the PAS University Committee from 2009-2012.

 Justin holds the Doctor of Music Degree in Percussion Performance from The Florida State University.
 His primary teachers include Dr. John W. Parks IV, Dr. Blake Tyson, and Prof. Leon Anderson.
-He is proudly endorsed by Pearl / Adams Musical Instruments, Zildjian Cymbals, Innovative Percussion sticks and mallets, Grover Pro Percussion, and Remo, Inc.
+He is proudly endorsed by Pearl / Adams Musical Instruments, Zildjian Cymbals, Vic Firth sticks and mallets, Grover Pro Percussion, and Remo, Inc.